-There is no award remotely comparable to the Ballon d’Or in football, the beautiful game’s equivalent to an Oscar.
+There is no award remotely comparable to the Ballon d’Or in football, the beautiful game’s equivalent to an Oscar (no, not that one).

 Few words can best describe the significance of the obsessively-coveted “Golden Ball” for footballers.
 For some, the annual bauble transcends individual achievement and represents a wider recognition.

 In the case of record-holder Lionel Messi it “is a trophy for everyone, a recognition of the entire dressing room.”
 But, let’s face it.
-Deep down he must be relishing getting one up on eternal (but highly-respected) ‘rival’ Cristiano Ronaldo, who only has five awards to Messi’s six.
+Deep down he must be relishing getting one up on eternal (but highly-respected) rival Cristiano Ronaldo, who only has five awards to Messi’s seven.